alexeilebedev/openacr/README.md

 Presently, this project has been tested on the following distributions / compilers:

-* OS: RHEL, CentOS, Ubuntu
+* Linux: RHEL, CentOS, Ubuntu
 * g++: 4.8, 8.3, 9
 * clang: 3.4.2
 * MacOS: LLVM 10.0.1